RapidKebab/impactcontroller/README.md

-All Credit Goes to FeverDevJohnny(John Ellis) for the original Impact Controller.
+All Credit Goes to Feverdream Johnny(John Ellis) for the original Impact Controller.
 This is my modded(dare I say improved) version.
 The added code may be a bit scuffed(hacky) on the inside but performance impact should be negligible and the UX is just as good as the original.

 ## Additions
 - Customization: Camera landing bow